AdobeDocs/media-analytics.en/help/media-overview.md

 >With Customer Journey Analytics implementations, data can be sent to Customer Journey Analytics either using Experience Edge or using the Analytics Data Connector (ADC).

-For detailed information about the various implementation methods, see [Implement Streaming Media for Adobe Analytics or Customer Journey Analytics](/help/implementation/overview.md).
+For detailed information about the various implementation methods, see [Implement the Streaming Media Collection Add-on for Adobe Analytics or Customer Journey Analytics](/help/implementation/overview.md).